BerkeleyAutomation/sprk/README.md

 </p>

-CAD models and design docs can be found [here](https://github.com/BerkeleyAutomation/sprk/tree/master/design/)
+CAD models and design docs can be found [here](https://github.com/BerkeleyAutomation/sprk/tree/master/design/) Instruction on fabricating and assembling the SPRK 2 can be found [here](https://github.com/BerkeleyAutomation/sprk/tree/master/assembly/)

 ## sprkino
 The sprkino package contains the sources for the firmware for the stewart platform.
 To build and upload these sources, first download the [Robotis OpenCM IDE](http://en.robotis.com/index/product.php?cate_code=131010).
 The code is uploaded to a OpenCM9.04-C microcontroller using a Serial USB connector (distinct from the LN-101 USB connector that connects to the software interface).